 In a recent session, a client wanted to find ways to stay grounded in taking care of themselves.
 This client is going through a lot, so there were many, many physical sensations in the body that wanted attention.
 We made space for all of it, and also got clear on what needed the most attention.

-A lot of grief and sadness came up, which we got to witness and nurture.
+A lot of grief and sadness came up, which we witnessed and nurtured.
 This turned out to be what the client really needed and had never had before: permission to feel.
 She immediately felt immense relief, and a proactive desire for the client to practice holding themselves (or finding ways to feel held) as a regular self care practice.

-The client reconnected to gratitude for their own existence.
+The client got reconnected with gratitude for their own existence.